raum-dellamorte/susolver-rust/README.md

 Current State
 -------------

-It works!
-It only does simple elimination at the moment, but it's a working sudoku solver written in Rust!
-It should be able to solve any Sudoku marked as 'Easy'.
+It works!  ~~It only does simple elimination at the moment, but it's a working sudoku solver written in Rust!
+It should be able to solve any Sudoku marked as 'Easy'.~~

+It now does simple elimination and Hidden Singles.
+This was enough to solve the "Hard" puzzle I through at it.
+Remaining strategies will be an ever growing pain.

+**Road Map:** Check out [The Sudoku Wiki](http://www.sudokuwiki.org/sudoku.htm) for all the horrific strategies I have to teach a machine to do.
+I write all my sudoku solving functions based on the descriptions of strategies listed there.
+Also, I need to be able to select available puzzle files instead of hard coding which puzzle to load, a way of entering a puzzle from within the program and saving it, and a GUI to make both of those things easier for the user.
+Also, I *could* make it a library for use in Python and Ruby or whatever.

 Why?
 ----